Bucks beginning coaching search, with Prunty in pool

 Horst says that Prunty "has earned the right to be part of this process.
 He will be."

-Horst also says that the team has a thorough plan and process in place, but with no timeline to fill the position.
+Horst also says that the team thorough plan and process in place, but with no timeline to fill the position.

 The Bucks' job is attractive with a new arena opening in the fall and budding NBA superstar Giannis Antetokounmpo leading a young core.